Tocard/documentation/docs/usage/advanced-usage/Encryption-keys.md

 })
 ```

 You may want to call this method regularly (e.g. daily/weekly).
-Alternatively you can call it anytime you observe new expired subscribers (that is, someone bought your data stream for a limited period of time, and that period has now elapsed).
+Alternatively you can call it anytime you observe new expired subscribers (that is, someone bought your stream for a limited period of time, and that period has now elapsed).

 ## Optimization: key rotation